UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-4/milestone-4-report.md

 - [`Mapboard/topology-manager`](https://github.com/Mapboard/topology-manager): a
   topological map manager for geologic maps stored in PostGIS.
 - [`Mapboard/Mapboard-Platform`](https://github.com/Mapboard/Mapboard-Platform):
-  a web infrastructure to support map editing.
+  a web infrastructure to support geologic map editing.

 Both of these are Apache 2.0 licensed and rely on Macrostrat's [Python libraries][gh:python_libraries].

-The map editing system is augmented by natural editing capabilities provided by the [**Mapboard GIS**](https://mapboard-gis.app) iPad app and server components.
-These capabilities can be integrated with the CriticalMAAS system to speed editing, but they **are not available under an open-source license**.
-Alternative editing approaches such as direct connection to standard GIS platforms (particularly QGIS) will be available, and simplified editing APIs can be integrated if desired by DARPA or USGS.
+Maps in the system will be editable through standard GIS platforms; the natural drawing interface of the [**Mapboard GIS** app](https://mapboard-gis.app) will also be available but optional, as its codebase is not open-source (see [@sec:geo-map-editing]).

 ### Program coordination